SoftwareAG/c8y-docs/content/device-management-application/device-details.md

 The **Child devices** tab shows a list of devices connected to the currently displayed device.
 For example, if you look at a gateway, the tab lists all machines connected to the gateway.

-For details provided in the child device list, see [Viewing devices](#viewing-devices).
+For details provided in the child device list, see [Viewing all devices](device-management-application/viewing-all-devices).

 <a name="config"></a>
 ### Configuration